J-CF-Leung/Study_Vault/Physics/Special relativity.md

+# Foundational concepts

+## Inertial reference frames
+- All measurements are made in _inertial reference frames_
+- It can be imagined as a 3D _lattice_ with clocks at every point
+- The _spacing_ between points is _uniform_, and the _clocks tick uni
 # The fundamental principles of Einsteinian relativity

 1. The laws of physics are _identical for all inertial frames of reference_
 	- The _forms_ of the laws are _invariant with respect to coordinate transformations_
 2. The velocity at which interactions _propagate_ (aka. the maximum possible velocity in the universe), the speed of light $c$, is the same in all inertial frames of reference